Last Updated on September 8, 2023 by The Unbounded Thinker

 You’ll be sad if you lose the competition.
 And if you win, you’ll not be truly happy because you’ll worry about the possibility of your rival outdoing you.

-When your sole aim is to outdo your rival, you’ll use your competition as the basis for decision making.
-For this reason, there will be high chances of making poor decisions because you won’t take time to make decisions that are in alignment with your goals.
+When your main aim is to outdo your rival, you’ll use competition as the basis for decision making.
+For this reason, there will be high chances of making poor decisions because you won’t take the time to make decisions that are in alignment with your goals.

 It’s hard to overthink when running your race because you’ll only be concerned with your progress.
-However, overthinking goes hand in hand with competition because when competing, you’ll always think about beating your competition.
+Overthinking goes hand in hand with competition because when competing, you’ll always think about beating your competition.

 Competition prevents you from progressing because it makes you focus on your competitor.
 You’ll always want to know your competitor’s progress, what he/she is doing, and the decisions he/she is making.
 Focusing on your competition requires a significant amount of time and energy and it will result in you putting less focus on your goals.

-If you want to be patient, happy, and stress-free, please run your own race.
-Also, stop competing if you want to make decisions that are in tune with your dreams.
+If you want to find inner peace and become more patient, please run your own race.
+Stop competing if you want to make decisions that are in tune with your dreams.

-I wrote this article from my experience.
-There was a time I used to compete with my friends but I realized competition is useless.
-It made me stressed because of overthinking.
+I learned the negative impacts of competing from my experience.
+There was a time I used to compete with my friends and I realized that competition is bad.

 I gained inner peace when I stopped competing.
-Today, I don’t compare my progress with other people’s progress.
+Today, I don’t compare my progress to other people’s progress.
 I run my own race, and I believe I’ll win.